 This account pertains to fuel consumption, car plan and gym rental advanced by the Group.
-These are noninterest-bearing and are payable on demand.
+These re noninterest-bearing and are payable on demand.

-c) Receivables from entities under common control of HI Receivables from entities under common control of HI arise from HI subsidiaries' lease of the Group's canteen kiosks in its Makati and Intramuros properties and expenses advanced by the Group.
+c) Receivables from entities under common control of HI

+Receivables from entities under common control of HI arise from HI subsidiaries' lease of theGroup's canteen kiosks in its Makati and Intramuros properties and expenses advanced by theGroup.
 The term of the lease is for one year and renewable with uniform rental payments.

-d) Payables to entities under common control of HI Payables to entities under common control of HI pertain to property management and janitorial security services (contractual services).

-e) Cash and Cash Equivalents
+- d) Payables to entities under common control of HI Payables to entities under common control of HI pertain to property management and janitorialand security services (contractual services). - e) Cash and Cash Equivalents